-The Governors and Staff very much welcome our new parents to the school and would like to convey our thanks to all parents for your active support during the year.
+The Governors and Staff welcome our new parents to the school and would like to convey our thanks to all parents for their active support during the year.

 You, as parents, support both son or daughter and the school.
 Here are some examples: